 So some external or hardware parts of the computer were malfunctioning.
 Anyway, I love listening to music whenever I work, and now, I couldn’t discontinue what I was busy with in order to restart the PC.
 What I did was a little bit of googling to find answers to my questions but I ran out of patients since most of the answers were too long for me to read since I was busy.
 Anyways, I fixed the problem myself…by turning my Android smartphone into the speaker of my Laptop PC.

-I just go myself a new Huawei Y9 2019 and I like it basically because it has a huge screen (6.5) But I’ve not reviewed that yet because I gt it like few days ago plus this is my first time of using an Huawei smartphone.
-I’ve written and heard alot of this devices and so I just want to give it a trial myself.
-So I’ll review the device in few weeks time after I’ve seen how far it is as I’ve red online.
+I just got myself a new Huawei Y9 2019 and I like it basically because it has a huge screen (6.5).
+But I’ve not reviewed that yet because I get it like a few days ago plus this is my first time using a Huawei smartphone.
+I’ve written and heard a lot of these devices and so I just want to give it a try myself.
+So I’ll review the device in a few week’s time after I’ve seen how far it is as I’ve read online.

 Anyway, All I had to do to turn my Android Device into my PC speaker are simple.
 I got an Android Application and a Windows variant of that same application…SIMPLE right?
 Okay, Let’s dive into the whole story.

 How to use your Android device as PC speaker

 - Head to Google Play store and download AudioRelay.

 - Launch the app and head to AudioRelay.net and download the Windows Version which is 100% free

 - Connect your Windows PC and Android device to the internet

 - Connect your Android Smartphone to your Windows PC via the IP address displayed on the Windows PC version by entering those IP address into the text box on the Android app version of the software.
 Ones the you’re done, Click the connect button.
 If everything is correctly done, the entire app UI turns green and voila!
 You can play your songs on your PC and it starts sounding from your android phone.